Apology Letter to Boss for Bad Behavior

 Dear Mr. John,

-I was very excited about acquiring this project and put all my efforts into the proposal presentation.
+I was excited about acquiring this project and put all my efforts into the proposal presentation.
 My bad behavior can only be attributed to that.
 When my team members could not justify their arguments to the client in the meeting, I got agitated and frustrated.
 We might lose the client.
 I became aggressive with my team and tried to provide relevant justifications.

 I know this behavior is unprofessional, and I should not have talked to my team like that, especially in front of the client.
 That was a team proposal and should have been handled as a team.